BlackWolfWoof/yagpdb-cc/Counting/README.md

 #### Counting tracker

 The counting tracker will track how often a user counted.
-You can use this together with the codes [topcount](topcount.yag), [counter](counter.yag) and [counter](counter.yag) which will have to be added in order to display the top people that counted and how often you counted.
+You can use this together with the codes [topcount](topcount.yag), [counter](counter.yag) and [pagination](pagination.yag) which will have to be added in order to display the top people that counted and how often you counted.

 <p float="left">
 	<img src="../../assets/Counting/topcount.png?raw=true" width="30%" />